 Young Ben’s mother Bronagh disappears at the same time as she gives birth to his young sister Saoirse.
-Ben grows up living in the lighthouse his father Conor tends.
+Ben grows up living in the lighthouse that his father Conor tends.
 Saoirse is regarded as strange because she has reached the age of six but has never spoken.
-One evening, the fairy lights from the sea draw Saoirse to unlock the trunk left by her mother, to don the coat inside and become a selkie and swim in the sea amongst the seals.
+One evening, the fairy lights from the sea draw Saoirse to unlock the trunk left by her mother, to don the coat inside.
+This allows her to become a selkie and swim in the sea amongst the seals.
 When their grandmother finds Saoirse lying on the beach in the morning, she insists that it is unsafe living there and that Ben and Saoirse come and stay with her in Dublin.
-There the fairy lights draw Saoirse away and Ben follows as she encounters three faerie men who want her to don her coat and sing the song that will allow all of them to go home.
-He and Saoirse set out on a quest across the country to return home – only to be beset by the witch Macha and her owls who want to stop them completing the journey.
+There the fairy lights draw Saoirse away.
+Ben follows as Saoirse encounters three faerie men who want her to don her coat and sing the song that will allow all of them to go home.
+Ben and Saoirse set out on a quest across the country to return home – only to be beset by the witch Macha and her owls who want to stop them completing the journey.